We visited Alberta with the assistance of Travel Alberta, and this post is supported by IHG.

 For more info, check out Globe Guide’s thoughts on visiting West Edmonton Mall.

 Pretty much anything with the word “Jurassic” in the name is bound to be a hit with dinosaur-loving tots the world over, and Jurassic Forest is no exception.

 If you’re visiting Edmonton with a toddler, and you’re not quite ready for the big boys down at Tyrrell in Drumheller, this park, set in an old-growth forest, features animatronic dinosaurs and other activities for kids to interact and engage with prehistoric creatures that are indigenous to the Edmonton area.
 There’s even mini-golf and a dig site.

 Capping off our trip with a lovely family event at Edmonton’s Muttart Conservatory put a blissful and serene cherry on our road trip cake – even if it did mean a painfully EARLY trip to the airport the next morning.
-This is a spot we likely would have given a pass to if not for the wedding, so I’m grateful we had the opportunity to visit and explore this Edmontonian treasure.
+This is a spot we likely would have given a pass to if not for the wedding.
+I’m grateful we had the opportunity to visit and explore this Edmontonian treasure.

 Muttart Conservatory is a wonderful place for a taste of nature that’s not dependent on the weather, and it’s a safe place to let your toddler “off-leash” to wander (within arm’s reach, of course!) amongst the beautiful flowers and foilage.

 Visiting Edmonton with a Toddler: Where to Stay

 When visiting Edmonton with a toddler, deciding where to stay should be based on where you figure you’ll spend the most time.

 There are Edmonton hotels located in pretty much every neighbourhood, so even though it’s fast and easy to get around the city you’ll have the option of staying close to where you want to be.